Rational singularities for moment maps of totally negative quivers: Introduction

 \paragraph*{Acknowledgements}

 I would like to warmly thank Dimitri Wyss for his guidance and supervision and Nero Budur for helpful discussions and answering all my questions on his previous works.
-I would like to thank Lucien Hennecart as well, for pointing out to me the exceptional case in the definition of property (P) below.
+I would also like to thank Francesca Carocci, Ben Davison, Lucien Hennecart and Olivier Schiffmann for helpful remarks and discussions during the writing of this paper.
+Finally, I would like to thank the anonymous referees for their careful reading and suggesting improvements in the exposition.
 This work was supported by the Swiss National Science Foundation {[}No. 196960{]}.
+This project has also received funding from the European Union\textquoteright s Horizon 2020 research and innovation programme under the Marie Sk\l odowska-Curie Grant Agreement No. 101034413.